Master of Science in Psychology: Concentration in Clinical Psychology

 Upon completion of the Master of Science in Psychology: Concentration in Clinical Psychology the student will be able to:

-- develop familiarity and proficiency with major psychological theroetical orientations, and with models of psychotherapy.
+- Develop familiarity and proficiency with major psychological theoretical orientations, and with models of psychotherapy.
 To develop proficiency in the use of professional language and the application of theory to clinical situations.

-- make a successful transition from the master's program to professional career or to a doctoral program.
+- Make a successful transition from the master's program to a professional career or doctoral program.

 Psychology (M.S.): Concentration in Clinical Psychology — 60 units